CellProfiler/tutorials/internal_use/docs/source/AdvancedSegmentation/BBBC022_AnalysisExercise.md

-# Advanced segmentation and organelle analysis: A computer exercise using the CellProfiler & CellProfiler Analyst softwares
+# Advanced segmentation and organelle analysis
+***A computer exercise using the CellProfiler & CellProfiler Analyst softwares***

  **Beth Cimini**
 <br>